 First and foremost, it’s important to make yourself more informed when it comes to the purchases you make.
-“To avoid being greenwashed, look for brands who are displaying 100% transparency in their marketing.
-Also do your research and get informed about the the brand, their products and their company practices,” advises Ross.
+“To avoid being greenwashed, look for brands that are displaying 100% transparency in their marketing.
+Also, do your research and get informed about the brand, their products, and their company practices,” advises Ross.

 “Try not to take everything at face value and if in doubt, ask the brand itself.
 They have a duty of care to tell you the truth and it’s your right as a consumer to delve deeper.
 There are also some great resources online who break down skincare labeling terminology and shed further light on the grey areas.”